-ASTRONOMY G100 LAB - I Unit Introduction to Astronomy Lab
+ASTRONOMY G100 LAB - 1 Unit Introduction to Astronomy Lab

-Corequisites: Enrollment in or completion of Astronomy G100 Advisories: Mathematics G030
+Corequisites: Enrollment in or completion of Astronomy GI00

+Advisories: Mathematics G030

 An introduction to a cross section of the concepts and models used by astronomers to elucidate the nature of planets, stars, and galaxies.
 The practical application of methods involving the analysis of electromagnetic radiation will be emphasized.
 This course with Astronomy G100 satisfies the general education natural science requirement.
 Lab.
 Optional pass/no pass grade.
+Transferable to CSU; UC.